JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 ## Better QR Code support (medium)

 [QRCode.jl](https://github.com/jiegillet/QRCode.jl) is a legacy package that supports encoding data to QR code.
-Students are required to revive this package to co-exist with the latest JuliaImages ecosystem, and also adding support to decode QR code into julia data.
+Contributors are required to revive this package to co-exist with the latest JuliaImages ecosystem, and also adding support to decode QR code into julia data.

 ### Skills